Teenage Hair Loss: Causes & Treatments

 Poor Diet/Poor Nutrition

-It's common for teens to have a fast food diet (who doesn't love pizza, burgers, fries and soda!).
-But you might be setting yourself up for serious shedding if you're not getting enough essential nutrients like vitamins A, C, D, E, iron, and zinc.
-Vitamin deficiencies may cause hair thinning in young adults.
+It's common for teens to have a fast food diet (who doesn't love pizza, burgers, fries, and soda!).
+But you might be setting yourself up for serious hair shedding if you're not getting enough essential nutrients like vitamins A, C, D, E, iron, and zinc.

 -